Who Is Usher?

 In September 2015, Usher married his longtime girlfriend and manager Grace Miguel, who is a top executive at Def Jam Records.
 They announced their separation in March 2018 after two years of marriage.

-In September 2020, Usher and girlfriend Jenn Goicoechea welcomed daughter, Sovereign Bo.
+In September 2020, Usher and girlfriend Jenn Goicoechea welcomed daughter, Sovereign Bo, and in May 2021, the pair announced they are expecting their second child together.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!